lessrest/bubble/README.md

 ## License

-This project is licensed under the [Ferro GPL v3.0 or later](LICENSE).
+This project is licensed under the [GNU Aferro GPL v3.0 or later](LICENSE.md).

 ## Contributing